ewelinasingh/patternlibrary/README.md

 - Scrollbar
 - Grid System

-The project was deployed to Firebase and can be accessed via the below link.
+The project was deployed to Firebase and can be accessed via the following link.
 [https://patternlibrary-12fad.firebaseapp.com/#/](https://patternlibrary-12fad.firebaseapp.com/#/)

 The GitHub repository can be accessed via the following link.